AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/rating.md

 # Push template - rating

-A notification that allows displaying a title, text, and image, along with 3-5 image buttons that allow the user to provide "rating" feedback.</br>
+A notification that allows displaying a title, text, and image, along with 3-5 image buttons that allow the user to provide "rating" feedback.<br />

 After a rating is selected in the notification, an intent containing the rating is dispatched to the app.